walmartlabs/concord-website/docs/plugins-v2/concord.md

 The `instanceId` parameter can be a single value or a list of process IDs.

-Setting `sync` to `true` forces the the task to wait until the specified processes are stopped.
+Setting `sync` to `true` forces the task to wait until the specified processes are stopped.

 <a name="tags"/>